-The act seeks to provide all Americans the equal opportunity to find a place to live, without facing prejudice for factors that are beyond their control including race, religion, disability, familial status, nationality, source of income, criminal history, and so on.
+The act seeks to provide all Americans with the equal opportunity to find a place to live, without facing prejudice for factors that are beyond their control including race, religion, disability, familial status, nationality, source of income, criminal history, and so on.

 Who Does the Fair Housing Act Protect?

 Certain groups of people are protected under the Fair Housing Act.
 Collectively, they are known as the FHA’s “Protected Class”.
 As a landlord, you must be familiar with the characteristics that are categorized as a protected class under the law.

 The FHA strongly condemns discrimination on seven main protected classes:

 - National Origin